leeper/opinioncourse/index.md

 ---
 ## Schedule and Slides ##

-A tentative schedule is below:
+A final schedule is below:

  - Week 1 (Jan.
 15): Public Opinion and Democracy
  - Week 2 (Jan.
 22): What are opinions?